agersant/crystal/docs/extensions/string/index.md

 ---
-parent: API Reference
+parent: Lua Extensions
 has_children: true
 has_toc: false
 ---

-# crystal.string
+# String Extensions

 This module contains utility functions for string manipulation.
 All functions are registered on the global `string` table and can be accessed as `string.example(my_string)` or as `my_string:example()`.